-As demonstrated by ten straight title wins up to 2014-15, Dinamo have dominated the Croatian game since independence, long overshadowing their cash-strapped eternal rivals Hajduk Split.
-But currently all is far from rosy at Dinamo, outspoken chairman Zdravko Mamic charged with tax evasion and other financial transgressions in relation to profits from the transfers of Luka Modric and other stars.
+As demonstrated by 11 straight title wins up to 2015-16, then five more up to 2022, Dinamo have dominated the Croatian game since independence, long overshadowing their cash-strapped eternal rivals Hajduk Split.
+But currently all is far from rosy at Dinamo, former chairman Zdravko Mamić charged with tax evasion and other financial transgressions in relation to profits from the transfers of Luka Modrić and other stars.

 Winning the title in 1948, then picking up regular domestic silverware through the 1950s, Dinamo were one of a quartet (including Hajduk Split, Partizan and Red Star Belgrade) that took all but four Yugoslav championships from 1945 to 1991.
-Perhaps the most satisfying came in 1982, the first for 24 years, a team, itself under Ciro Blazevic, that featured later top coaches Velimir Zajec, Zlatko Kranjcar and Marijan Vlak.
+Perhaps the most satisfying came in 1982, the first for 24 years, a team, itself under Ćiro Blažević, that featured later top coaches Velimir Zajec, Zlatko Kranjčar and Marijan Vlak.

-In Europe, Dinamo were a feared name too, beating Don Revie’s Leeds to win the Fairs’ Cup in 1967, the first Yugoslav side to win a European trophy.
+In Europe, Dinamo were a feared name too, beating Don Revie’s Leeds to win the Fairs Cup in 1967, the first Yugoslav side to win a European trophy.